BellaMrx/HTML_Guide/README.md

  The guide is an overview that a WebDeveloper should know.
 But there is more to know and also always new about HTML.

+ An overview of all HTML elements and their attributes can be found here [HTML Cheat Sheets](https://github.com/BellaMrx/HTML_Cheat_Sheets).

  **HTML** forms only the basic structure of websites, which is extended and modified by other technologies such as **CSS** and **JavaScript**. **CSS** is used to control presentation, formatting, and layout. **JavaScript** is used to control the behavior of various elements.